jitsi/gsoc-ideas/2024/logan.md

 events from the various log files.
 One way to implement this could be as a jupyter notebook with appropriate functions.

 ## Expected outcomes
-* A set of tools to help search, filter, plot events from the various log files in [Jitsi Meet]()
+* A set of tools to help search, filter, plot events from the various log files in Jitsi Meeta.

 ## Skills / Technologies